-Nancy M. Burruss, Director of the Undergraduate Program; Assistant Professor of Nursing B.S.N., University of Illinois College of Nursing; M.S.N., Adelphi University School of Nursing.
-Certified by American Association of Critical Care Nurses, CCRN.
-Certified by American Nurses Credentialing Center: Clinical Specialist in Medical-Surgical Nursing
+Nancy M. Burruss, Director of the Undergraduate Program; Associate Professor of Nursing B.S.N., University of Illinois College of Nursing; M.S.N., Adelphi University School of Nursing.
+Certified by the National League for Nursing, Certified Nurse Educator; and by the American Nurses Credentialing Center: Clinical Specialist in Medical-Surgical Nursing